-Illness, injury, or pregnancy-related condition of the employee;

-Exposure by the employee to a contagious disease communicable to other employees;
+- A. Illness, injury, or pregnancy-related condition of the employee; - B. Exposure by the employee to a contagious disease communicable to other employees;

-Illness, injury or death in the employee's immediate family;

-Examination of the employee, including medical, psychological, dental or optical examination, by an appropriate practitioner, when such examination cannot be scheduled during non-work hours.
+- C. Illness, injury or death in the employee's immediate family; - D. Examination of the employee, including medical, psychological, dental or optical examination, by an appropriate practitioner, when such examination cannot be scheduled during non-work hours.

 Section 2.
 All full-time employees shall earn sick leave at the rate of 4.6 hours for each eighty (80) hours of service, one hundred twenty (120) hours annually.
-Service for sick leave credit includes all hours in active pay status, including regular non-overtime hours worked, paid vacation, personal sick days, bonus sick days, funeral leave, compensatory time, etc., but not paid sick leave, unpaid leave, unpaid suspension, or layoff.
+Service for sick leave credit includes all hours in paid status, which shall include non-overtime hours for which an employee receives pay from the City except sick leave (exclusive of personal sick days, bonus sick days, and funeral leave), unpaid leave, unpaid suspension, or layoff.
 An employee who has been laid off, suspended, or is on leave of absence will not accumulate or receive sick leave credit.